Metolius Inferno II Review

 We like that this draw has an external bottom carabiner keeper, which Metolius calls the JIG, that is replaceable if it tears or wears out, thereby extending the life of the draw.
 However, as we have mentioned before, the JIG doesn't sit right in the narrow crotch of the Inferno II carabiners, and so easily slides out toward the gate, meaning the bottom carabiner has a wonky orientation pretty much all the time.
 While falling with the biner in this position seems very unlikely to cross-load it, it seems to us that the carabiners could have been designed differently, or the draw could have used different wiregates altogether, to prevent this problem.
-Nearly everyone we had take a test spin with these quickdraws mentioned this problem, and we would say that it is enough of an issue to consider simply buying something else instead.
+Nearly everyone on our team who took a test spin with these quickdraws mentioned this problem, and we would say that it is enough of an issue to consider simply buying something else instead.

 Ease of Grabbing

 This draw has a 14mm wide doubled over sling that is sewn stiffly into a dogbone that has nearly square proportions.
 While the material is relatively soft and easier to grab than the super thin and flexible dogbones found on most lightweight draws, it is also not as easy to grab as the much fatter and softer dogbones found on high end draws.
 It sits right in the middle for this metric.

 The Metolius Inferno II Quickdraws are a reasonably affordable and easily clip-able quickdraw that performed about average in our test group.
 However, they suffer from a flaw that keeps the bottom carabiner oriented incorrectly most of the time.
 While this doesn't seem to be unsafe, it is annoying in a way that you don't want your climbing gear to be, and so we would generally recommend purchasing a different set of draws, regardless of your intended usage or budget.